Uptown, Chicago: Arcadia Ballroom

 The Arcadia Ballroom, at 4444 N. Broadway was one of the first Dance Halls in Chicago.
 Promoter Paddy Harmon, who later developed Dreamland Ballroom and the Chicago Stadium, found that black jazz bands were popular with the Arcadia Ballroom late night crowds.
 It was one of the few places on the north side of Chicago which would book black jazz bands in the 1920s and 1930s, the other being the Green Mill Jazz Club.
 The building was destroyed in a fire in the 1950s.

 5100 Club

 The 5100 Club, at 5100 N. Broadway, was a nightclub that hosted comedy performances before the advent of television.
 One regular headliner was Danny Thomas, who was discovered there by the head of the William Morris Agency.
 Danny would later go on to star in movies and in "Make Room For Daddy", one of the longest running sitcoms in American Television history.

-Argyle Street Asian restaurants and shops

-Argyle Street, from Sheridan to Broadway and spilling onto Broadway, features Chinese, Vietnamese, Thai, Laotian, French Vietnamese and Cambodian ethnic restaurants and bakeries.
-There are also many Asian groceries, shops and trading companies that sell unique Asian merchandise.
-This area is locally called by many different names, including New Chinatown, North Chinatown, Little Chinatown, Little Saigon, New Saigon, Little Cambodia, Vietnamese Town, Little Vietnam, or by many in the Asian community simply as "Argyle".
-The surrounding neighborhood, which has attracted Asian immigrants and refugees for the past several decades, is listed on the National Register of Historic Places as the West Argyle Street Historic District.
-It is easily reached by the Argyle stop on the Red Line 'L.'

-One block east of the Argyle 'L' stop, at the corner of Argyle and Winthrop is The Roots of Argyle mural, a community-produced painting depicting 100 years of immigration and daily life on Argyle Street.

 Graceland Cemetery

 In southwestern Uptown is historic Graceland Cemetery.
 Visitors here can find the elaborate tombs of Chicago's famed dead.
-Because some of Chicago's famous architects designed memorials and are buried here, the Chicago Architecture Foundation offers several walking tours of the cemetery during the spring, summer, and fall.
+Because some of Chicago's famous architects designed memorials and are buried here, the Chicago Architecture Foundation and the Chicago History Museum offer several walking tours of the cemetery during the spring, summer, and fall.